 Do you allow your customers to save a little by paying early?
 Adding this option also allows your business to collect earlier, which helps smooth cash flow.

-Solution: Simply add a line at the bottom of your invoice that says something along the lines of “Due in 30 days, 2% discount for early payment.”
+Solution: Add a line at the bottom of your invoice that says something along the lines of “Due in 30 days, 2% discount for early payment.”

 #5.
 Unexpected Fees/Charges for Customer on Your Business Invoicing